-- 2. The operator shall keep records of inspections, tests and monitoring, including all non-continuous monitoring and visual assessments.
-The records shall be: - (a) Kept on site. - (b) Kept by the operator for at least two years. - (c) Made available for the regulator to examine.
+- 10. The operator shall keep records of inspections, tests and monitoring, including all non-continuous monitoring, inspections and visual assessments.
+In such cases: - (a) Current records shall be kept on site and made available for the regulator so - (b) Records shall be kept by the operator for at least two years.